monosourcil3000/PTlhpp-HTML-Launcher/README.md

 - Leoby19 on Github for sound.js, which powers the sound system for the background song
 > Original Link Here: https://github.com/Leoby19/SoundJS-Notifier-NoClick

+- D-Official for the Background Music
+> I extracted it from his PT Switch Port

+> [!NOTE]
+> These people on Github don't know about this and that their stuff was used to make this
+>
+> but I thought I should thank them anyways

 ### Thanks to these people on Discord:
 - @Dess for Background 1 (the Red One)
 - @Greenstachio for Background 2 (the Purple one that features me)